shs2001/sms/README.md

 ## Feature
 1. Send Sms For Free
 2. No need Sender Number
-3. Only need Reciver Number
+3. Only need receiver Number
 4. Only first time need API KEY
 5. No one can't track you
 6. No one can't reply to you